-Here Are 5 Christmas Themed Horror Movies For Holiday Scares
+Here Are Five Christmas-Themed Horror Movies For Holiday Scares

 Black Christmas (1974)

 This is where we step away from family viewing completely.
 Black Christmas is a violent, R-rated slasher movie that helped set the tone for the slasher genre of the ’80s.
-Pre-dating A Nightmare on Elm Street, Friday the 13th, and even Halloween, Black Christmas is a film about a group of sorority sisters being stalked by a psychotic madman.
-Featuring brutal kills and sinister phone calls that will send chills up the spines of even the most seasoned horror fans.
+Pre-dating A Nightmare on Elm Street, Friday the 13th, and even Halloween, Black Christmas is a film about a group of sorority sisters being stalked by a psychotic madman, featuring brutal kills and sinister phone calls that will send chills up the spines of even the most seasoned horror fans.

 Interesting fact about the brutal Black Christmas, it was directed by Bob Clark, who also directed the Christmas family classic A Christmas Story.